Last Updated on June 24, 2023 by Emmanuel

 - Use a chain whip tool to hold the cassette in a clockwise direction and opposite to remove the lockring.

-In the next step, you must install the rear cog; use a spacer kit to align the part with the front chainring.
+You must also install the rear cog; use a spacer kit to align the part with the front chainring.

 Position the spacers on the rear wheel before the cog to align it with the front chainring, then slightly tighten the lockring.
 You can also buy a new 1x chainring.